clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 ## Interfaces

-After solving the storage problem, the next one is the design of `interface` in zinc, like mentioned above, we can use trait without doubts, but the problem is that we need to export the methods provided by traits to WASM as well, hmm, this problem leads us to a derive macro,
+After solving the storage problem, the next one is the design of `interface` in zink, like mentioned above, we can use trait without doubts, but the problem is that we need to export the methods provided by traits to WASM as well, hmm, this problem leads us to a derive macro,

 ```rust